SamKouteili/faust-ondemand-exploration/README.md

 ### What does the new ondemand primitive offer/solve?

 The ondemand (od) primitive presents us with a way of triggering certain computations/functions with a clock stream.
-Previously, Faust had no means of distinguishing which computations to process, and thus computed them all, regardless of the program output.
+Previously, Faust had no means of distinguishing which computations to process, and thus computed them all, for every sample, regardless of the program output.
 Computations that did not reach/affect the output signal were by default simply multiplied by zero.
 However, with the new ondemand primitive, computation blocks can now be paired with a binary clock stream that acts as a computation trigger.
 Depending on the trigger clock stream, the resulting computation is downsampled, computed only at the trigger points, and then upsampled once again.
-Indeed, formally, supposing that a computation block takes in $n$ signals and outputs $m$ signals, an ondemand iteration would take $n+1$ inputs (adding the clock stream), wihle still returning $m$ signals.
+We illustrate the effect of the primitive with an example.

-Consider the following example - suppose we implement an integrator operator (`+~_`) in Faust.
+Suppose we implement an integrator operator (`+~_`) in Faust.

 ![integrator](integrator.png)

-We can construct a table visualizing how the ondemand operator works with a clock stream to down sample and then upsample the integrator output.
+Assuming we pair the program with a clock stream (as seen in the table below), we can construct a table visualizing how the ondemand operator works with a clock stream to down sample and then upsample the integrator output.

 | sample 	| clock 	| downsampled (in) 	| downsampled (out) 	| upsampled 	|
 |--------	|-------	|------------------	|-------------------	|-----------	|